dasPolygon/site-ab/README.md

 Please see [the official Gluon repository](https://github.com/freifunk-gluon/gluon) for an in-depth explanation of the build process.

-#### Gluon versions used for specific Hamburg Freifunk Firmware builds
+#### Gluon versions used for specific Aschaffenburg Freifunk Firmware builds

 - v2023.2.2.0: site-ffhh: v2023.2.2.0, gluon: v2023.2.2
 - v2023.1.2.0: site-ffhh: v2023.1.2.0, gluon: v2023.1.2